LeonMengoni/Xylella-Fastidiosa/README.md

 \end{aligned}
 $$

 <div align="center">
     <img src=Images/DiseaseSpreadSpeed.png width=700 height=417>
 </div>

+#### ii.
+Kottelenberg method

 In a paper by Kottelebnerg, Saponari (2021), the speed was estimated as 10.0 km per year (95% confidence interval: 7.5–12.5 km per year).

-An alternative method could be to use Kottelennerg's method with a logistic function.
+Apply a logistic function to the shape of the epidemic front, assuming that the disease spread speed remains constant over time

 ### 2. Obtain parameters from least squares method by comparing data speed to simulation speed

+#### Sensitivity analysis

 ### 3. Introduction of latency period
 In White (2020), the incubation period (infected but asymptomatic, and negligible to no infectivity) is estimated with Bayesian methods at 1.2 years (1-1.3 95% credibility interval).